Fun Stuff/Life Hacks Home Improvement Projects Yard and Outdoor DIY YouTube

 Refrigerant Air Conditioner Pressure to Temperature Chart

 That’s it!
 You should have functioning A/C again – woohoo!
 If you’ve been without it on a scorching hot day and then get it fixed, you know what a joyous occasion this can be.
-In this case, I was working on my Dad’s old truck and he actually has never had A/C in it since he bought it a couple of years ago so you can imagine how pleased he was to feel the ice-cold air blowing out of the vents.
+In this case, I was working on my Dad’s old truck, and he had never had A/C in it since he bought it a couple of years ago.
+You can imagine how pleased he was to feel the ice-cold air blowing out of the vents.
 Summers are suddenly much more bearable!

 A Few Tips